basnijholt/supercurrent-majorana-nanowire/README.md

 Generates numerical data used in the paper.

 ## [`mean-free-path.ipynb`](mean-free-path.ipynb)
-Calculates the mean-free path using the data that is generated in `generate-data.ipynb`.
+Estimates the mean-free path using the data that is generated in `generate-data.ipynb`.

 ## [`explore-data.ipynb`](explore-data.ipynb)
 Interactively explore data files uploaded on the 4TU library.
 See for example